 How do you determine what type of transportation service you need?
-There are so many transportation services out there, and all you really want is to get your freight from point A to point B on time and undamaged.
+There are so many transportation services out there.
+Yet, all you really want is to get your freight from point A to point B on time and undamaged.
 A quick and easy start is getting familiar with the types of available carriers:

 - Common Carriers – a carrier that provides transportation services to the general public.
 Also called a for-hire carrier.

 - Contract Carriers – usually carry freight or other goods according to established customer contracts and they have the option to choose who they contract with.

 - Private Carriers – usually carry their own goods, but may, at their discretion, provide carrier service to other companies.